Download the Artiphon INSTRUMENT 1 Editor here.

 - String Flip: Controls whether the INSTRUMENT 1 is locked in left-handed or right-handed position, or retunes automatically based on the position in which it is being held.

-- Arpeggiator: The arpeggiator can be switched on/off, and the tempo can be set.
+- Arpeggiator: The arpeggiator can be switched on/off, and the tempo can be set in the INSTRUMENT 1 settings below.
 When the arpeggiator is on, the INSTRUMENT 1 will automatically cycle through the note locations as they are triggered.

 - Fingerboard Pressure Enable: Turns on the pressure-sensitivity of the fingerboard, allowing for polyphonic aftertouch and techniques such as vibrato.